 - Efficient devices and services that perform best with other Apple products and services

 From the consumer viewpoint, living in Apple ecosystem is not bad at all.
 As discussed above, all Apple products and services synch incredibly well with each-other, providing high level of user convenience.
-However, there are two issues.
+However, there are some issues.

 Firstly, remaining within the ecosystem is increasingly expensive.
 Apple products are usually the most expensive in their respective product categories in the global scale.
 The world’s largest IT company by revenue puts bigger price tags on its products because it is aware of the difficulties for customers to break free of its ecosystem.

-Secondly, some consumers do not like being captive to any brand in a psychological level.
+Thirdly, some consumers do not like being captive to any brand in a psychological level.
 As a notable example, Apple co-founder Steve Wozniak stated that he doesn’t like being in Apple ecosystem because he doesn’t like being trapped and he likes being independent.

 Luke (2018) “The Apple Ecosystem” Apple Magazine, Available at: https://applemagazine.com/the-apple-ecosystem/36702